 Composing, writing, teaching, inventing new ways of hearing – all are linked in the work of Joël-François Durand.
 As a composer, his career was launched in Europe with important prizes: a Third Prize at in the 1983 Stockhausen Competition for the piano piece “…d’asiles déchirés…,” the Kranichsteiner Preis from the Darmstadt Summer Courses for New Music in 1990.
 Commissions and performances from many of today’s most significant ensembles followed – Ensemble Intercontemporain, London Sinfonietta, Arditti Quartet, Jack Quartet, Quatuor Diotima, ASKO, Ensemble Recherche, musikFabrik, Talea Ensemble, Dal Niente Ensemble, BBC Symphony Orchestra, Orchestre Philarmonique de Radio France, Deutsches Symphonie Orchester Berlin, Seattle Symphony Orchestra.

 Durand is Professor of Composition at the School of Music, University of Washington, as well as Associate Director.
-He was awarded the Donald E. Petersen Endowed Professorship in 2003-06.
+He has been awarded the Donald E. Petersen Endowed Professorship for 2019-22.

 Durand’s works are singular and powerful, combining rigorous and innovative structures with a prominent lyrical impulse.

 Durand’s music and personality received critical attention in the 2005 book Joël-François Durand in the Mirror Land (University of Washington Press and Perspectives of New Music) edited by his University of Washington School of Music colleague Jonathan Bernard, which features in addition to analyses by Bernard and several of the School’s students, an innovative self-interview authored by Durand himself.